 My mom’s favorite spot in Downtown Downers is a wine bar called The Cellar Door.
 It’s a intimate space with bar seating, dim lighting and an entire wall of wine bottles.
 We’ve enjoyed the charcuterie, cheese and red wine on a few occasions now!

 6. Chi-Town Chinatown

-Per the suggestion of yet another one of my close girlfriends, we spent a day in Chi Town’s Chinatown.
+Per the suggestion of one of my close girlfriends, we spent a day in Chicago’s Chinatown.
 I had never been before and was stoked for the cultural experience.

 After missing the train we decided to take an Uber from Downers Grove to Chinatown.
 The $40 ride was more than two $6 train tickets but not as much as I anticipated.

 The Uber driver dropped us off in front of the Chinatown archway.
-Having been to Chinatown in San Francisco, California and Sydney, Australia, archways such as this seem to symbolize the entrance to Chinatown.
+Having been to Chinatown in San Francisco, California and Sydney, Australia, archways such as this seem to symbolize the entrance to all Chinatowns.

 We created our own food tour based on one we found online.
 We did it in the restaurant hoping manor I mentioned previously.

 Tripple Crown was our first stop.
 For the next place on our list we had to cross Cermak and Archer, heading away from the Chinatown archway.
 Lao Sze Chuan is on the corner of a two story strip mall.
 With a small dining area and plastic chairs, the atmosphere is laid back.
 We split the Chef’s Dry Chili Chicken, it came highly recommended by the waiter.

 We spent the next few hours walking off our food.
 We walked through a residential side of Chinatown.
 There were brick homes with front porches nearly flush with the sidewalk and laundry drying on lines.
 By this time school was getting out.
 Small children with big backpacks and tiny voices speaking in foreign tongues flooded the streets.